ArulprasathD/python_basics/README.md

-# 🐍 ython Basics Practice
+# 🐍 python Basics Practice

 This repository contains my complete learning journey in Python, covering core concepts from basics to object-oriented programming .